codalab/codalab-worksheets/docs/Worker-Managers.md

 | slurm-batch      | Worker manager for submitting jobs using Slurm Batch.        |
 | kubernetes       | Worker manager for submitting jobs to a Kubernetes cluster.  |

+## Setting a shared cache

+To use a shared cache among workers, have all the workers use the same working directory by specifying the same path for `--work-dir`.
+The working directory is set by `-worker-work-dir-prefix` when starting a worker manager.
+The dependency managers can be used over NFS, so a working directory can be on a network disk.

 ## AWS Batch Worker Manager